SAP-samples/codejam-cap-llm/exercises/06-define-db-schema/README.md

 # Exercise 06 - Create the database schema for the CAP application

-The repository you have cloned provides a skeleton project in the project directory.
-The skeleton project contains an already-set-up CAP application with the fully configured package.json and supporting files for the following exercises.
+The repository you have cloned provides a skeleton project in the project directory (../../project/job-posting-service/).
+The skeleton project contains an already-set-up CAP application with the fully configured [package.json](../../project/job-posting-service/package.json) and supporting files for the following exercises.

 In this exercise you will learn:

-* How to explore the package.json and it's contents.
+- How to explore the package.json and it's contents.
-* How to define the database schema for the HANA database.
+- How to define the database schema for the SAP HANA Cloud database.
-* How to build and deploy the schema to your HDI container.
+- How to build and deploy the schema to your HDI container.

 ## Explore the package.json file and its contents